Johnfietsen/Programmeerproject/README.md

 * Coloured map with the houses in their Euclidean position.
 * Network that interprets he relation between the houses, with nodes representing houses and links representing closest neighbours (with a drop-down menu the number of neighbours can be chosen).
-* Pie chart showing the percentage of the total freespace that is given to each house.
+* Sunburst diagram that shows how the total area is used.
-* Set of line graphs representing the value of each house.
+* Stacked area chart to visualise the score achieved.

-A slider makes it possible to walk trough time, to follow the movement of houses and the impact this has on the network and pie chart.
-If the user clicks on a line in the line graph, piece of the pie chart, node in the network or rectangle on the map, the corresponding elements will be highlighted in the other visualisations.
+A slider makes it possible to walk trough time, to follow the movement of houses and the impact this has on the network and sunburst diagram.
+If the user clicks on an area in the stacked chart, piece of the sunburst, node in the network or rectangle on the map, the corresponding elements will be highlighted in the other visualisations.

 ![](doc/sketch_3.png)